J&S Transportation

 If your car is already insured, then you’re ready to ship your vehicle!
 We highly recommend that you have insurance in place at the time your vehicle is being transported.

-Your vehicle will be covered if there is any damage caused by the transporter, but if there is damage caused by natural causes or acts of God such as hail, flooding, lightning, tornadoes, etc., your insurance will be responsible for the repairs.
+Your vehicle will be covered by the carrier’s cargo insurance if there is any damage caused by the transporter, but if there is damage caused by natural causes, or “Acts of God,” such as hail, flooding, lightning, tornadoes, etc., your insurance will be responsible for the repairs.
 Check with your auto insurance company to verify whether your car insurance applies during auto transport or not.

 By following these simple tips on how to prepare a car for transport, you’ll have peace of mind and a lot less stress and headaches during the transportation process!